Dregu/maxwell/README.md

   - Plays the flute automatically based on pixels on the mural
   - Blues and reds are half notes, beiges full notes
   - Take out the flute to play your song while in the room
+- Keyboard remapping
+  - Disable all undocumented game keys and remap your own
+  - All hud elements should also display correctly for most keys

 ### Mods